peterzieba/5Vpld/README.md

 </details>

 # Requirements
+A high-level overview of what is required:
-* The actual PLD/CPLD chip you'd like to work with.
+* The actual PLD/CPLD chip you'd like to work with from the usual suppliers (Mouser, Digikey, Octopart)
 * A software workflow covered here.
-Highly recommended is using the CUPL.EXE compiler on Linux or Windows with the 5vcomp script provided here.
+Highly recommended is using the CUPL.EXE compiler on Linux or Windows with the 5vcomp script provided in this repositroy.
-* An EPROM/Device programmer if you wish to use the ATF16V8 or ATF22V10 parts
+* An EPROM/Device programmer if you wish to use the ATF16V8 or ATF22V10 parts.
 * A JTAG programmer for the ATF150x parts
 ![See PROGRAMMING.md](PROGRAMMING.md) for details on what it takes to program these parts in detail.

-# Terminology / Background
+# Terminology & File Formats
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">PLD/GAL</a> - Programmable Logic Device.
 Small, generally DIP-package 5V programmable Logic.<br />
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">CPLD - </a>Complex Programmable Logic Device.
 Larger packages, many pins, much more complex.<br />